Join us for a free conference from June 5–7, including free meals. Space is limited, so please register soon to secure your RSVP.

 Damian currently serves as the 9th Bishop of the Riverside ASL Ward.
 Prior to this calling, he served in several roles, including temple ordinance worker, a member of the Elders Quorum Presidency, Elders Quorum President, and ward clerk.

 Born in Portland, Oregon, Damian grew up in a military family, which gave him the opportunity to live in Arizona and Washington.
-He later served a two-year ASL mission in the Fort Lauderdale, Florida Mission.
+He later served a full-time two-year ASL mission in the Fort Lauderdale Florida Mission.

 Since 2024, Damian has made his home in Riverside, California, following a journey that took him through Utah, Washington, D.C., Minnesota, and Virginia.
 He earned a bachelor’s degree in Social Work and Athletic Coaching from Minnesota State University, Mankato.
 He currently works as an ASL adjunct instructor, teaching in person at San Bernardino Valley College and remotely for Minnesota State University, Mankato.
 He is also pursuing a graduate degree in sports psychology at California Baptist University.